rusty2123/Spell-Check/README.txt

     syncrhonization do you expect for these operations: how likely are they to block?

-	We read and update the code in main.cpp:36-39.
-We expect high amounts of blocking when using the map because whenever the threads do not find their word, they will write.
+	We read the cache in main.cpp:39.
+We update the cache in main.cpp:62 We expect high amounts of blocking when using the map because whenever the threads do not find their word, they will write.
 	However, as the cache increases in size the threads will block eachother less because they will more likely find their word and only have to read the data.
 This is due to the